jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ## Schedule 1 — Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits

 ### 1 Taxable income: general
 To the extent to which a person does not have a basic rate under clauses 2 to 14, the basic rate of income tax for the person on each dollar of the person's taxable income is calculated using the formula—tax under table 1 ÷ taxable income: Table 1The following table is small in size and has 3 columns.
 Column 1 is headed Row.
 Column 2 is headed Range of dollar in taxable income.
-Column 3 is headed Tax rate.RowRange of dollar in taxable incomeTax rate1$0 – $14,0000.10502$14,001 – $15,6000.12823$15,601 – $48,0000.17504$48,001 – $53,5000.21645$53,501 – $70,0000.30006$70,001 – $78,1000.30997$78,101 – $180,0000.33008$180,001 upwards0.3900 How to use this table:Find the range in the second column for each dollar in the person's taxable income, and apply the relevant rate for the dollar in the third column.
+Column 3 is headed Tax rate.RowRange of dollar in taxable incomeTax rate1$0 – $15,6000.1052$15,601 – $53,5000.1753$53,501 – $78,1000.3004$78,101 – $180,0000.3305$180,001 upwards0.390 How to use this table:Find the range in the second column for each dollar in the person’s taxable income, and apply the relevant rate for the dollar in the third column.
   (a) tax under table 1 means the total tax, calculated for each dollar in the person’s taxable income, using table 1:
   (b) taxable income means the number of dollars in the person’s taxable income.